Ready to Buy Gold?

 Your Safety and Security Assured

 At OneGold, your gold is your property.
-You simply use OneGold to store your gold at the Royal Canadian Mint (RCM).
-This helps you stay away from the risks of any uncertain financial system.
+You simply use OneGold to store your gold at the Royal Canadian Mint (RCM) on in the United States via a private secure facility.
+This helps you stay away from the risks of an uncertain financial system.
 Unlike what may happen with investment products, a company's financial failure won't deny you your gold.
 In fact, the Canadian government wholly owns the RCM.
 This means that in the unlikely event the RCM can't fulfill its obligations to its customers, the Canadian government takes over the obligation and compensates customers accordingly.

 Online security is very important at OneGold.
 That's why every account login requires two-factor authentication.
 To do so, you need to use either the registered mobile phone that was set up during the account creation or a two-factor authentication app.